TheoNorris/UK-Stand-Up/README.md

 An application programming interface (API) is a computing interface which defines interactions between multiple software intermediaries.

+## Testing

+* Having written my code for my .html page I have validated it on [The W3C Markup validation service](https://validator.w3.org/).

+I acknowledge that there is a warning for an empty H2 element.
+This is filled when the API is activated.

+* I have validated my css on [Jigsaw](https://jigsaw.w3.org/css-validator/).

+* My Javascript has been tested using [JSHint](https://jshint.com/).

+This website was tested across multiple browsers (Chrome, Safari, Firefox and Microsoft edge.)
+It is also responsive, having tested it on chrome developer tools across ipad, various iphones, samsungs etc. I have also tested it on iphone x, iphone 7, macbook and desktop.

+### User stories Testing

+* As a user I will be able to search different artists.

+I have been through each individual artist and checked that there is the correct bio, photo, albums and social links and these are responsive on all platforms.

+* As a user I can see a small discography of the artist with spotify links to the artists music.

+I have checked if each album link goes to the correct album on spotify by clicking upon each link.

+* As a user I can navigate myself to any social media the artist has.

+I have checked that each social media link goes to the correct artists social media account by clicking on each of the links.
+ I acknowledge that the artist Kojey Radical's twitter link is not correct.
+I believe the API has the incorrect information.

-## Problems Encountered
+### Problems Encountered

-During the project I encountered some small problems.
-The first problem I was having was how to put multiple elements into a div using a for loop.
-I solved this by plaving the elements into a variable first but this output some text saying undefined at the beginning of the variables.
+During the project I encountered some small problems,

+* The first problem I had was how to put multiple album covers and album links into a div using a for loop.
+ I solved this by placing the elements into a variable first, but the next problem was that the new variable output some text stating undefined at the beginning of the variables.
  I removed this text with another variable then placed the variable into the div.

-Another problem I encountered was while viewing my website on my mobile, the description texts of the artists weren't so clear.
+* Another problem I encountered was while viewing my website on my mobile, the description texts of the artists weren't so clear.
  I hadn't experienced this problem in chrome developer tools.
-It must be something involving resolution so I adjusted the font weight.
-I also witnessed some problems with image scalability when recieving artist images from the API's which I found relatively difficult to adjust.
+It must be something involving screen resolution so I adjusted the font weight.

+* I also witnessed some problems with image scalability when recieving artist images from the API's which I found relatively difficult to adjust.
 I overcame the problem with zoom and media queries.
-I acknowledge that the artist Kojey Radical's twitter link is not correct.
-I believe the API has the incorrect information.

-## Testing

-I have tested the site manually ensuring all artists have the correct photos, bios, album covers and social links.
-I have been through each artist and checked if each album link goes to the correct album on spotify by clicking upon each link, I have checked that each social media link goes to the correct artists social media account.
-I have also gone to each link and ensured that they all open in their individual windows.

-Having written my code for my .html page I have validated it on [The W3C Markup validation service](https://validator.w3.org/).
-The same applies to my css which I have validated on [Jigsaw](https://jigsaw.w3.org/css-validator/).
-My Javascripthas been tested using [JSHint](https://jshint.com/)

-This website was tested across multiple browsers (Chrome, Safari, Firefox and Microsoft edge.)
-It is also responsive, having tested it on chrome developer tools across ipad, various iphones, samsungs etc. I have also tested it on iphone x, iphone 7, macbook and desktop.
+* On the iphone 5/SE on developer tools I discovered that my texts for one artist was overflowing it's div.
+I adjusted the font sizes in media queries for this sized screen.

 ## Deployment